AlGohry/Weather-App-API/README.md

 ## Live Demo

-You can view a live demo of the project [here](https://github.com/AlGohry/weather_app.git).
+You can view a Live Demo of the project [here](https://algohry.github.io/weather_app/).

 ## Features